Return to main page for Stone House Systems

-Kevin Killion is president of Stone House Systems, Inc., now in its 18th year of supplying services and software tools for media planning and research.
-SHS' principal product is T•View, a respondent-based television planning and optimization system.
+Kevin Killion is president of Stone House Systems, Inc., now in its 23rd year of supplying services and software tools for media planning and research.
+SHS' principal product is T•View, a respondent-based television and online planning and optimization system.

 Kevin has a reputation as a crusader on user interface issues in computer applications to advertising.
 He has spoken to a number of advertising and computer industry meetings on such subjects as user interface, media reach and frequency algorithms, event-driven programming and cross-platform development; he is the author (or has been interviewed) for a number of articles on these and other subjects in computer and media trade magazines.

 He is a former president of the Media Research Club of Chicago, a former Media All-Star, and former ARF workshop Chair.
 At a recent computer conference, Kevin's presentation on client/server automation was voted by attendees as "Best Paper."

 Prior to organizing SHS in 1991, Kevin was Vice President and Media Research Director of DDB Needham in Chicago.
 Before that, Kevin was a media research supervisor at Leo Burnett, and a systems analyst at United Computing Systems and CBS WBBM Radio.
 He received his M.B.A. from the University of Chicago and his bachelor's in mathematics from Loyola University.

 Kevin was the author of Exstatix, a popular data analysis system (rated 4 1/2 on a scale of 1 to 5 by MacUser magazine).
 Years ago, Kevin wrote the front end for the very first C language compiler for the Mac (Softworks C), a software NAPLPS videotex decoder and a sophisticated analytic system for television data (PowerCurve).
 As a system analyst, Kevin designed and developed numerous computer applications for clients in a wide variety of industries.